 The southern province of North Brabant covers an area of 5,081 km², making it the second largest province in the Netherlands after Gelderland.
-Approximately 2.5 million people live in 64 municipalities in Brabant.
+Approximately 2.5 million people live in 61 municipalities in Brabant.
 Brabant has many neighbours: South Holland and Gelderland to the north, Zeeland and Limburg in the west and east respectively, and Belgium to the south.
 Germany is also close by.

 Most of the inhabitants of Brabant live in the cities.
-The five largest are Eindhoven and Tilburg (both with more than 200,000 inhabitants), Breda (more than 180,000 inhabitants) and 's-Hertogenbosch (a good 150,000 inhabitants).
+The four largest are: Eindhoven and Tilburg (both with more than 200,000 inhabitants), Breda (more than 180,000 inhabitants) and 's-Hertogenbosch (a good 150,000 inhabitants).
 Urban planners and city architects refer to the cities of Bergen op Zoom, Roosendaal, Breda, Tilburg, Eindhoven, Helmond, ’s-Hertogenbosch and Oss as the ‘Brabantse Stedenrij’ - the Brabant City Belt - because they function as a single large urban area.
 This area also includes smaller towns such as Boxtel, Etten-Leur, Uden, Veghel and Waalwijk.

-When ranked by the number of inhabitants, Eindhoven is fifth largest city of the Netherlands.
+When ranked by the number of inhabitants, Eindhoven is the fifth largest city of the Netherlands.
 The city has grown rapidly thanks to large corporations such as Philips and DAF and is now the heart of a world-class technology region: Brainport Eindhoven.
 Companies, local government, education and knowledge institutes all collaborate here to develop tomorrow’s products.
 Brainport was good for 410,000 jobs in 2017 and accounted for more than one fifth of the Netherlands’ total exports of machines and transport equipment, which are the region's main export products.
-In 2015, businesses invested more than €1.7 billion in Research & Development in the Brainport area.
+In 2019, businesses invested more than €3 billion in Research & Development in the Brainport area.
 Philips is still one of the largest employers here and applies for more patents than any other company in the Netherlands.

 Industry in Brabant does not just thrive in Eindhoven and the surrounding area.
 Brabant is the most highly industrialised province in the Netherlands and responsible for 20% of the nation's industrial production.
-North-east Brabant - with Oss, Uden and Veghel – is one of the most important industrial areas in the country.
+Northeast Brabant - with Oss, Uden and Veghel – is one of the most important industrial areas in the country.
 Traditional industries, such as the leather and shoe industry in Waalwijk, have succeeded in reinventing themselves.
 The well-known names on Waalwijk's Langstraat now mainly focus on innovation, marketing and logistics in the shoe and leather sector.

 Animal husbandry, farming and horticulture in the rural areas of Brabant still account for a significant share of the economic activity in the province.
 These sectors are also innovating across a broad front.
-Via the AgriFood innovation programme, for example, which is based on close collaboration with the high tech sector.
+Via the AgriFood innovation programme, for example, which is based on close collaboration with the high-tech sector.

 In recent years, Brabant has succeeded in attracting increasing numbers of domestic and foreign visitors.
 They often come to Brabant to shop (particularly in Breda and Eindhoven), enjoy a delicious meal, or pay a visit to one of the province’s 124 museums.
-Well-known museums such as the Noordbrabants Museum in ’s Hertogenbosch, the Van Abbemuseum in Eindhoven and Museum De Pont in Tilburg.
+Well-known museums such as the Noordbrabants Museum in ’s-Hertogenbosch, the Van Abbemuseum in Eindhoven and Museum De Pont in Tilburg.

 Carnival mainly attracts people from North Holland, Gelderland and Utrecht to the province.
 Oeteldonk ('s-Hertogenbosch) attracts the largest number of Carnival revellers, even more than Maastricht in southern Limburg.
-Other major crowd-pullers include the funfair in Tilburg (the largest in the Netherlands, followed closely by the funfair in Uden), GLOW, the light art festival in Eindhoven, and the flower parade in Zundert, which is the largest dahlia parade in the world.
+Other major crowd-pullers include the funfair in Tilburg (the largest in the Netherlands, followed closely by the funfair in Uden), the GLOW light art festival in Eindhoven and the flower parade in Zundert, which is the largest dahlia parade in the world.